 Agriculture data is complex, our estimation for Australian agriculture is dependent on the coverage and accuracy of available customer information.
-We expect to refine our approach over time, including incorporating customer measured emissions as these become available.
+We expect to refine our approach over time, including incorporating customer measured emissions as these become available

-$^{{\}tt 1\ Australian\ agriculture\ exposures\ include\ ANZSIC\ subdivision\ 01\ (Agriculture),\ excluding\ lending\ by\ ASB.}$

-2 Through the construction of the required production data and leveraging annual livestock return data provided by customers, we have had to make some assumptions and apply our business knowledge.

-3 We have mapped our internal dairy, sheep and beef livestock categories to the National Inventory livestock classes (for example Heifers >1 year and Heifers <1 year).

-4 Emissions factor derived by dividing the relevant emissions by the livestock activity from National Greenhouse Accounts.
+- 1 Australian agriculture exposures include ANZSIC subdivision 01 (Agriculture), excluding lending by ASB. - 2 Through the construction of the required production data and leveraging annual livestock return data provided by customers, we have had to make some assumptions and apply our business knowledge - 3 We have mapped our internal dairy, sheep and beef livestock categories to the National Inventory livestock classes (for example Heifers >1 year and Heifers <1 year). - 4 Emissions factor derived by dividing the relevant emissions by the livestock activity from National Greenhouse Accounts.

-5 We use estimated market value equity and debt that is calculated as part of our credit risk review process, this includes land valuation.